-The Counselor in Training/Apprentice programs are designed to help campers develop the necessary skills needed to take care of children and foster creative and critical thinking in social settings.
+The Counselor in Training program is designed to help campers develop the necessary skills needed to take care of children and foster creative and critical thinking in social settings.
 Campers will gain valuable experience necessary for the future, including leadership skills, responsibility, and enhanced communication skills.

-Our CIT/Apprentice program will help campers explore new areas of development in a safe environment, all while learning vital skills needed to be a leader once they are of hiring age.
+Our CIT program will help campers explore new areas of development in a safe environment, all while learning vital skills needed to be a leader once they are of hiring age.